sgnkhanal/LifeSaver/README.md

 Why this project?
 ------------------
-My family live in Nepal, a Himalayan country sitting in the bed rocks of Mount Everest.
+My family lives in Nepal, a Himalayan country sitting in the bed rocks of Mount Everest.
 In 2015, a 7.8 Richter scale earthquake claimed lives over 8000 in a single day.
 The trauma the residents in the country had to go though was unimaginable.
 Then there were abroad residents like me worried about our dear ones and their safety.

-Studies have found that Earthquakes that hit at night are the most dangerous ones claiming 3-4 times more casualties than in day.
-This project aims to provide alert to the residents in a house as soon as the Earthquake hits.
+- Studies have found that Earthquakes that hit at night are the most dangerous ones claiming 3-4 times more casualties than in day.
+- A big percentage of the casualties are elderly and children.
+- This project aims to provide alert to the residents in a house when they are asleep as soon as the Earthquake hits.

 How it works?
 --------------